blilet/psc2/psc/gender_recognition/README.md

 ### Processing Notebook
 All the above modifications are executed in the “Balancing.ipynb” notebook.
 This notebook also includes all necessary installation steps.

+### Temporary Note
+**Important:** For the proper execution of the “Balancing.ipynb” notebook, ensure that the dataset is downloaded as a folder named "archive" and placed on the desktop.
+Future updates to the code will aim to enhance its flexibility regarding data location.

 ---